Membership

 Prerequisite: None

-Continuing Education: 2025 Scientific Abstract Reviewer (apply December 2024)
+Continuing Education: 2025 Scientific Abstract Reviewer (apply now)

 Responsibilities: Scientific abstract reviewers evaluate abstracts submitted for presentation at the ACVS Surgery Summit.
 There are seven Scientific Subcommittees: Small Animal Residents’ Forum, Large Animal Residents’ Forum, Poster Session, Small Animal Orthopedic, Large Animal Orthopedic, Small Animal General, and Large Animal General.
 Reviewers for the Residents’ Forums and the Poster Session also serve as judges for the Outstanding Surgery Residents’ Awards during the Surgery Summit.